kyma-project/test-infra/docs/prow/create-release-jobs.md

 The differences between a release job and a job for the `master` branch are as follows:
 - Different branches
 - Different prefixes for job names.
-Use `pre-rel{number}-` before the given release job name.
+Use `pre-rel{number}-` in front of the given release job name.
 For example, write `pre-rel06-kyma-components-binding-usage-controller`.
 - The `preset-build-release` label used instead of `preset-build-pr`
 - The **extra_refs** parameter for the `test-infra` repository that uses the `release-0.6` branch instead of `master`
 - The **always_run** parameter set to `true` instead of specifying the **run_if_changed** parameter